null2700/newdetection/README.md

 ## Security Model

-  All API routes require a valid JWT in the `Authorization: Bearer <token>` header JWT payload embeds `education_level` and `age_group` at login time A `require_role(role)` FastAPI dependency validates the JWT role claim on every protected endpoint Cross role access (e.g., a school user requesting `/upsc/*`) returns HTTP 403 Passwords are hashed using bcrypt with salt rounds; plaintext passwords are never stored or logged Frontend `router.js` validates the JWT on every page load and redirects to the correct role specific page, preventing manual URL navigation to other role dashboards
+- All API routes require a valid JWT in the Authorization header as Bearer token
+- JWT payload embeds education_level and age_group at login time
+- A require_role(role) FastAPI dependency validates the JWT role claim on every protected endpoint
+- Cross role access such as a school user requesting /upsc/* returns HTTP 403
+- Passwords are hashed using bcrypt with salt rounds and are never stored or logged in plaintext
+- Frontend router.js validates the JWT on every page load and redirects users to the correct role specific dashboard